dericg/dericg.com/readme.md

 I am on other social networks, but personally I've felt what I was sharing was not all too valuable when it came to fostering real connections.
 I feel like here's something to be said for someone sitting down and writing someone else a letter.
 That's gotta be better than social media posts, right?
 Well, I'll guess we'll find out.

 I would love if you could help me keep my contacts correct and up to date.
 All you need to do is click below and verify I've got a good contact for you.
 It'll just take a few seconds, and if you have another email you'd rather me contact you at, you can update your address there, too.
 Thanks!

+Gravity form enters onboards into list
+List autosponder sends "welcome" email.
+Asks user to verify their email.
+Is this what needs to happen?
+User lands on gravity form with fields prefilled.
+They can edit then submit, or submit if no changes are needed.
+This should add the user to a new list and an additioncal "welcome" email should be sent as an autoresponder.

+The first list is global contact list, the second is specific enrollment in updates

+We enter the data into the newsletter page/form
+We reveive the correct email, however the link is incorrect As identified above, user needs to land on gravity form with fields prefilled.
+This has not been done.
+They can edit then submit, or submit if no changes are needed.
+This should add the user to a new list and an additioncal "welcome" email should be sent as an autoresponder.

+Newsletter forms top of funnel, but gravity forms has to be used after to pass parameters.
+If Mailster can do this, then we can use Mailster to handle all of the operation